 How much does the California insurance license cost?

-The total cost for your insurance course, application, and exam will be about $375.
-If you don’t pass the exam the first time, add $121 for each subsequent attempt.
+The total cost for your insurance course, application, and exam should normally be about $375, though it could be more depending on the number of exam attempts you take.
+If you don’t pass the exam the first time, each subsequent attempt will cost $121.

 How do I get a life insurance license in California?

 To secure a life insurance license in California, you must complete a state-approved pre-licensing education course, pass the life insurance examination, and then submit an application along with any relevant fees.
 The licensing process is the same for all insurance agent and producer licenses.

 How do I get a property and casualty license in California?

 For a property and casualty license in California, applicants need to finish the required pre-licensing education, clear the property and casualty insurance exam, and then apply with the stipulated fee.
 For a more detailed look into these steps, we recommend checking out our California Insurance License article.